Background pattern

 If you use moreAmirioxthan you should

-If you use more Amiriox than you should, it is unlikely to cause any serious harm.
+If you use more Amiriox than you should, it is unlikely to cause you any serious harm.
 Apply the next dose at the usual time.
-If you are concerned, consult your doctor or pharmacist.
+If you are concerned, talk to your doctor or pharmacist.

-If you forgot to applythis medication, apply one drop as soon as you remember and then return to your usual routine.
-Do not apply a double dose to compensate for the missed dose.
+If you forget to apply this medicine, apply one drop as soon as you remember and then return to your usual routine.
+Do not apply a double dose to make up for the forgotten dose.

-This medication should be used every day for it to work properly.
-If you stop using this medication, the pressure inside the eye may increase, so consult your doctor before stopping treatment.
+This medicine should be used every day for it to work well.
+If you stop using this medicine, the pressure in the eye may increase, so consult your doctor before stopping treatment.

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is about possible side effects that do not appear in this leaflet.
+If you experience any side effects, talk to your doctor or pharmacist, even if they are not listed in this leaflet.

 Very common: may affect more than 1 in 10 people